Utah Deaf History and Culture

 Author's Note

-Although I was unable to attend the honorary ceremony for Dr. Robert G. Sanderson on October 4, 2003, due to caring for my two small children, I am profoundly grateful for the legacy he left behind.
-The event, which celebrated the renaming of the Utah Community Center of the Deaf and Hard of Hearing in his honor, underscored his significant impact on the Utah Deaf community.
-Marilyn Tiller Call, a former community center director, proposed this tribute, and the Utah State Board of Education anonymously approved it.
+Although I couldn't be there in person to celebrate Dr. Robert G. Sanderson on October 4, 2003, due to my responsibilities with my two little ones, I want to express my heartfelt gratitude for the incredible legacy he built.
+The ceremony that honored him by renaming the Utah Community Center of the Deaf and Hard of Hearing was an excellent way to highlight his extraordinary contributions to the Utah Deaf community.
+It was heartwarming to see how Marilyn Tiller Call, the former director of the community center, proposed this beautiful tribute and how the Utah State Board of Education embraced it.

-Dr. Sanderson's steadfast advocacy for the Deaf community, both in Utah and beyond, has made a remarkable difference, and I am thankful for everything he accomplished.
-Even though I couldn't attend the ceremony, I'm grateful to have met him and learned about his life while working on the history website.
+Dr. Sanderson's unwavering support for the Deaf community, both in Utah and beyond, has made a significant difference.
+I feel fortunate to have met him and to have learned about his inspiring journey while working on the history website.

-It is a privilege to visit the Sanderson Community Center, where my two adult Deaf children grew up, to participate in events that celebrate his legacy.
-We often take for granted the contributions he made for us.
-Below is a brief biography of Dr. Sanderson, highlighting his contributions to the Deaf community and the recognition he has received.
+Visiting the Sanderson Community Center, where my two grown Deaf children spent so much time, brings me joy, and I cherish participating in events that honor his legacy.
+We sometimes forget just how much he has shaped our lives for the better.
+Below is a brief biography of Dr. Sanderson, highlighting his outstanding contributions and the recognition he received throughout his life.

-Thank you, Dr. Sanderson, for all you've done for our community!
+Thank you, Dr. Sanderson, for everything you have done for our community!

 A Proposal for a New Name